Sports Medicine Injury Clinic

 What are the costs associated with the visit?

 Insurance will be accepted for services provided through the Sports Medicine Injury Clinic.
-Copays are expected at the time of service.
-For those patients uninsured, self-pay options are available.
-Charges for imaging, casting or bracing may be incurred.
+Your insurance copay will be the same as any other orthopaedic visit or specialist appointment.
+For uninsured patients, self-pay options are available.
+If necessary, you may be billed for imaging, casting or bracing.

 Do I need to bring insurance information?